JustFixNYC/textit-webhook-fun/README.md

   of our web and SMS-based products would be unified, reducing overall translation effort.
 So there are definitely trade-offs involved.

+## Related projects

+* [toolness/justfix-interview-ts-fun](https://github.com/toolness/justfix-interview-ts-fun) is a 2018 experiment to build a conversational system that could work across many different media including SMS and web.

 [lingui]: https://github.com/lingui/js-lingui
 [Crowdin]: https://crowdin.com/
 [textit-l10n]: https://blog.textit.in/localizing-workflows-to-support-multiple-languages